 A true conservative, Mayor Ward took a Town that was in financial trouble and at the end of his first year in office, he increased revenues, eliminated wasteful spending and created a surplus of $103,000.
 All this for a Town that has an annual budget of about $750,000.
 Plus, he did it without raising any taxes or fees.

-Guy is a big volunteer and belongs to such organizations as the Kiwanis, Rotary, and the Lions Club.
-He also is a board member of such organizations as the West Virginia Three Rivers Festival, the Valley Falls State Park Foundation, Marion County Convention and Visitors Bureau, and the Marion County Historical Society.
+Guy is a big volunteer and has belonged to such organizations as the Kiwanis, Rotary, and the Lions Club.
+He also has been a board member of such organizations as the the Valley Falls State Park Foundation, West Virginia Three Rivers Festival, and the Marion County Historical Society.

 Born and raised in Grafton, West Virginia, Guy Ward graduated from Grafton High School in 1974.
 He attended Fairmont State College after high school where he earned an Associate of Applied Science degree.